cloud-native-toolkit/template-terraform-gitops/README.md

 This module makes use of the output from other modules:

-- Cluster - github.com/ibm-garage-cloud/terraform-ibm-container-platform.git
+- GitOps - github.com/cloud-native-toolkit/terraform-tools-gitops.git
-- Namespace - github.com/ibm-garage-clout/terraform-cluster-namespace.git
+- Namespace - github.com/cloud-native-toolkit/terraform-gitops-namespace.git
 - etc

 ## Example usage